Make homemade Oat Milk in minutes with just 2 ingredients. This easy oat milk recipe is super quick and very budget friendly!

 Just like my homemade cashew milk, it is super quick and easy to make.
-No soaking or fancy equipment required.
-And it's so budget-friendly!
+No soaking or fancy equipment and it's so budget-friendly!
+Once you've made some, be sure to give my Iced Brown Sugar Oat Milk Shaken Espresso a try ;O)

 Ingredients

-Oat milk is a very budget friendly and sustainable non-dairy milk.
+Oat milk is a very budget-friendly and sustainable non-dairy milk.
 Much more so than nut milks like almond milk, and you only need 2 ingredients to make it:

-You can also include some optional add-ins:
+You can also include some optional add-ins for more flavor:

-- A drop of vanilla extract
+- A drop of vanilla extract.

-- A pinch of salt
+- A pinch of salt.

 To make the milk you will need a blender and a sieve/fine mesh strainer.
-A nut milk bag, cheese cloth or very fine cloth or lint-free towel will also work.
+A nut milk bag, cheesecloth, or very fine cloth or lint-free towel will also work.

 Making oat milk is such an easy process and as long as you have some rolled oats in the pantry, you are minutes away from a fresh batch.
 Be sure to follow my instructions though.
 They include several steps that ensure your oat milk remains slime-free.